About

 • Heat a non-stick pan over medium high heat.

-• Add about 1 tbsp oil and when the oil is hot, add the minced pork along with all the spices (everything except for hatch chile and lime juice).
+• Add about 1 tbsp oil.
+When the oil is hot, add the minced pork along with all the spices (everything except for hatch chile and lime juice) and a generous pinch of salt.
 Cook over medium high heat while separating the meat and mixing in the spices.

-• When the pork has cooked through, add the chopped roasted hatch chile, lime juice and season to taste.
+• When the pork is cooked through, add the chopped roasted hatch chile and lime juice, and season to taste.
 Stir to mix and heat through.

-• Remove from the heat and let it cool to room temperature.
+• Remove from the heat and let it cool slightly.
+Make the yogurt sauce and prepare the chile while the stuffing is cooling.

 Cilantro Yogurt Sauce